ilkkamtk/fullstack/Week12/authentication.md

 ## Assignment

 1. Continue your existing Flask app and create a branch `authentication`
-1. Implement user authentication to your app
+1. Implement user registration and authentication to your app
+   - Add endpoint `POST /api/v1/users` for registering new users
-   - Add endpoint `POST /api/v1/auth/login`
+   - Add endpoint `POST /api/v1/auth/login` for logging in users
+   - Add endpoint `GET /api/v1/users/me` for getting the authenticated user info
    - Use JWT for authentication
    - Continue adapting MVC pattern, use Flask Blueprints to modularize your routes for separate endpoints
 1. Implement authorization for protected routes, e.g.: